3DGenomes/binless/README.md

 See `optimized_binless.R`.
 The resolution-independent normalization is performed on the `CSnorm` object you built at the previous step.
-Once normalized, datasets can be combined, and signal and difference detection can be performed.  **This is the full-blown version of the algorithm, so you will get statistically significant output**.
+Once normalized, datasets can be combined, and signal and difference detection can be performed.  **This is the full-blown version of the algorithm, with statistically significant output**.
 Note that this is a beta version, so check for updates frequently.